Sikorsky H-34: Development

 The CH-34 was also built and developed under license from 1958 in the United Kingdom by Westland Aircraft as the turboshaft engined Wessex which was used by the Royal Navy and Royal Air Force.
 The RN Wessex was fitted out with weapons and ASW equipment for use in an antisubmarine role.
 The RAF used the Wessex, with turboshaft engines, as an air/sea rescue helicopter and as troop transporter.
 Wessexes were also exported to other countries and produced for civilian use.

 Operational history

+Entering service in the 1950s, the type served numerous roles in the late 20th century.

+The type was internationally and commercially.

 Algerian War

-The helicopters used by the French Army Light Aviation (ALAT), including the Sikorsky H-34, aggregated over 190,000 flying hours in Algeria (over 87,000 for the H-21 alone) and helped to evacuate over 20,000 French combatants from the combat area, including nearly 2,200 at night.
-By the time the war in Algeria had ended, eight officers and 23 non-commissioned officers from ALAT had been killed.
+The helicopters used by the French Air Force, including the Sikorsky H-34, aggregated over 190,000 flying hours in Algeria (over 87,000 for the H-21 alone) and helped to evacuate over 20,000 French combatants from the combat area, including nearly 2,200 at night.
+By the time the war in Algeria had ended, eight officers and 23 non-commissioned officers had been killed.

-The use of armed helicopters during the Algerian War, coupled with helicopter transports which can insert troops into enemy territory, gave birth to some of the tactics of airmobile warfare that continue today.
+The use of armed helicopters during the Algerian War, coupled with helicopter transports which can insert troops into enemy territory, gave birth to some of the modern tactics of airmobile warfare.